ashanmwick/bistec_devops/README.md

     terraform plan
     ```

-6. To apply apply the configuration to Azure Enter:
+6. To apply the configuration to Azure Enter:

     ```bash
     terraform apply
     ```
+7. Confirm plan by entering “yes”

 ## 4. Kubernetes Deployment